eisgroup/ui-render/repos/core/src/pages/eis/config.md

   float: Boolean, // whether label should float above input when in focus
   disabled: Boolean, // disabled input
   readonly: Boolean, // read-only input, makes all nested fields disabled, with `readonly` css class applied
+  removable: Boolean, // whether to show cross icon that sets input value to null when clicked
   format: String, // name of the format function
   normalize: String, // name of the normalizer function
   parse: String, // name of the parser function